NetSys: History

-The company was registered in 1981 as a private company (Company registration no: 1981/02825/07).

-NetSys was founded for the purpose of developing network communications equipment and automatic message switching systems.
-The first customer was the South African Defence Force which ordered a logistics network comprising some 50 nodes of proprietary networking devices.
+NetSys was registered in 1981 as a private company (Company registration no: 1981/02825/07).
+It was founded for the purpose of developing network communications equipment and automatic message-switching systems.
+The first customer was the South African Defence Force, which ordered a logistics network comprising around 50 nodes of Proprietary Networking Devices.
 The experience gained during this deployment was instrumental in entering into the international market.

-In 1988, NetSys was awarded a contract by the American computer company, Control Data Corporation, to develop a meteorological message-switching system on the back of the NetSys network devices.
-This development and subsequent investment in aviation related product development enabled NetSys to become a major solutions supplier in the Meteorological and Aviation industries.
+In 1988, NetSys was awarded a contract with Control Data Corporation to develop a meteorological message-switching system on the back of the NetSys network devices.
+This contract, as well as subsequent investment in aviation-related products, enabled NetSys to become a major solutions supplier in the Meteorological and Aviation industries.

-Since the work done for Control Data Corporation, NetSys has won a selection of tenders from a number of prestigious organisations.
-The main product was Weatherman, a message switch tailored for effective management of weather reports.
-In 1996 NetSys entered into the new area of Aviation with the commissioning of an automated Met and AIS pilot briefing system in Sweden, under the system name of Met/AIS.
+Since the work done for Control Data Corporation, NetSys has won several tenders from a number of prestigious organizations.
+The main product was the Weather Forecaster, a message switch tailored for the effective management of weather reports.

+In 1996, NetSys entered into the new area of Aviation with the commissioning of an automated Met and AIS pilot briefing system in Sweden, under the system name of Met/AIS.
 Isak Lombard, an executive director of NetSys, also joined NetSys in 1996 to become part of the Met/AIS team.
-The Met/AIS system became FlightMan that was subsequently acquired by aviation authorities in many other countries.
+The Met/AIS system became Flight-Man, which was subsequently acquired by aviation authorities in many other countries.

 NetSys International, in a strategic move to ensure that it remained a leader in its chosen fields, sought ISO Accreditation during 1998, achieving this goal on 29 March 1999 when NetSys received its ISO 9001 Accreditation Certificate from DEKRA – ITS Certification Services (Pty) Ltd.

-In another strategic move, NetSys decided in 2001 to supply commercial off the shelf (COTS) hardware for its system solutions – Cisco Systems for synchronous connections and Wide Area Network interfaces, 3Com for Local Area Network connections, Digi for asynchronous ports, Hewlett-Packard and Dell for server hardware are given preference when proposing new deals.
+In another strategic move, NetSys decided in 2001 to supply commercial off-the-shelf (COTS) hardware for its system solutions – Cisco Systems for synchronous connections and Wide Area Network interfaces, 3Com for Local Area Network connections, Digi for asynchronous ports, Hewlett-Packard and Dell for server hardware are given preference when proposing new deals.

-In 2003, NetSys decided to consolidate its applications under one umbrella user-interface to provide a consistent look-and-feel for a diverse set of applications and different types of users.
-The solution was based on a client-server architecture where much of the existing proven server software (NSSRV) are re-used but exposed in modern client software (NSWS).
-This new solution is called the NetSys Solutions approach, where necessary elements from the server and client software are chosen and utilised to create a best-fit solution for the customer's needs.
+In 2003, NetSys decided to consolidate its applications under one umbrella user interface to provide a consistent look-and-feel for a diverse set of applications and different types of users.
+The solution was based on a client-server architecture where much of the existing proven server software (NSSRV) is re-used but exposed in modern client software (NSWS).

+This new solution is called the NetSys Solutions approach, where necessary elements from the server and client software are chosen and utilized to create a best-fit solution for the customer's needs.

 NetSys entered a new development direction in 2004 with the creation of its NOTAM management software.
 This system is currently in operation in Taiwan.